 What immunizations will my child need?

 Make sure that your child is up to date with their routine immunizations through their regular health care provider.
-Visit a travel clinic at least 6 to 8 weeks prior to travel.
+Visit a travel clinic at least 6 to 8 weeks before travel.

-Travel vaccines that may be recommended depending on where you are going, what you plan to do while you are there, how long you are staying, and the age of your child.
+The travel clinic may recommend travel vaccines depending on where you are going, what you plan to do while you are there, how long you are staying, and the age of your child.
 Carry a record of your child’s immunizations.
 Possible vaccinations include:

 - Hepatitis A